 What seems so scattered in the world

-Of multiple images
+Of multiple images is here refined

 And focused in such singleness of seeing